gonzaPaEst/root/README.md

 ### Root

-Text from Root: The Roleplaying Game play materials (playbooks, basic move sheets, etc.), which have been publicly released by Magpie Games, are being used with permission.
+Text from Root: The Roleplaying Game play materials (playbooks, basic move sheets, etc.), which have been publicly released by Magpie Games, is used with permission.

 - Root: A Game of Woodland Might and Right © 2017 Leder Games.
 All rights reserved.
 - Root: The Roleplaying Game text and design © 2021 Magpie Games.
 All rights reserved.